-Author Peter Wohlleben is teaming up with Kwiakah First Nation for a segment a documentary based on his best-selling book, The Hidden Life of Trees.
+Author Peter Wohlleben is teaming up with Kwiakah First Nation for a segment of a documentary based on his best-selling book, The Hidden Life of Trees.
 The Nation is concerned about the impacts of industrial-scale logging in the Phillips Arm watershed.

 It’s not every day you can say celebrated environmentalist David Suzuki and international best-selling author Peter Wohlleben are coming to pay you a visit.
 But Chief Steven Dick of Kwiakah First Nation, and Frank Voelker, the Nation’s band manager, were able to do just that when a documentary film crew—whose team included Suzuki and Wohlleben—visited Kwiakah territory in fall 2018.